 vercel deploy

-After a few days of visitors, you'll be able to start exploring your data by viewing and filtering the panels.
+Go to your dashboard, select your project, and click the Analytics tab.
+After a few days, you'll be able to start exploring your data by viewing and filtering the panels.